SongJgit/TBDTracker/README.md

 <details open>
 <summary>Usage</summary>

-For convenience, we have separated detection and tracking.
-This allows detection to run only once, enabling different trackers to reuse the same detection results.
-This approach saves inference time for detectors while ensuring consistency, making it easier for those focused solely on tracker performance.
+For convenience, we decouple detection from tracking.
+This allows the detector to run only once, enabling multiple trackers to reuse the same detection results.
+This approach reduces detector inference time while ensuring consistent inputs, which benefits researchers focusing solely on tracker performance.
-Of course, detection, tracking, and evaluation can also be completed in a single step.
- Consequently, the approach can be categorized as follows:
+Of course, detection, tracking, and evaluation can also be performed in a single pipeline.
+Consequently, the workflow can be organized into the following configurations:

-1. Detection + Tracking + Evaluation
+1. End-to-end: Detection → Tracking → Evaluation
-2. Detection + Tracking, Evaluation
+2. Two-stage: (Detection + Tracking) → Evaluation
-3. Detection, Tracking + Evaluation
+3. Modular: Detection (precomputed) → (Tracking + Evaluation)

-We consider the third approach to be the best practice: running detection independently while simultaneously running tracking and evaluation.
+We consider the third configuration to be best practice: detections are precomputed and saved to a specified path, then used jointly by tracking and evaluation.
+This avoids the overhead of repeated detection inference while maintaining flexibility across different trackers.
-Detections are stored for the selected detect model, which then be loaded into any tracking algorithm.
-Avoiding the overhead of repeatedly generating this data.

 </details>